emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: zorn88.html

+    This paper describes inprof, a tool used to study the memory allocation behavior of programs. mprof records the amount of memory each function allocates, breaks down allocation information by type and size, and displays a program's dynamic cal graph so that functions indirectly responsible for memory allocation are easy to identify. mprof is a two-phase tool.
+The monitor phase is linked into executing programs and records information each time memory is allocated.
+The display phase reduces the data generated by the monitor and displays the information to the user in several tables. mprof has been implemented for C and Kyoto Common Lisp.
+    Measurements of these implementations are presented.

 * .. _ZORN89:

   Benjamin Zorn.
 1989. "`Comparative Performance Evaluation of Garbage Collection Algorithms <http://www.eecs.berkeley.edu/Pubs/TechRpts/1989/CSD-89-544.pdf>`_".
 Computer Science Division (EECS) of University of California at Berkeley.
 Technical Report UCB/CSD 89/544 and PhD thesis.

   .. abstract: zorn89.html

+    This thesis shows that object-level, trace-driven simulation can facilitate evaluation of language runtime systems and reaches new conclusions about the relative performance of important garbage collection algorithms.
+In particular, I reach the unexpected conclusion that mark-and-sweep garbage collection, when augmented with generations, shows comparable CPU performance and much better reference locality than the more widely used copying algorithms.
+    In the past, evaluation of garbage collection algorithms has been limited by the high cost of implementing the algorithms.
+    Substantially different algorithms have rarely been compared in a systematic way.

+    With the availability of high-performance, low-cost workstations, trace-driven performance evaluation of these algorithms is now economical.
+This thesis describes MARS, a runtime system simulator that is driven by operations on program objects, and not memory addresses.
+MARS has been attached to a commercial Common Lisp system and eight large Lisp applications are used in the thesis as test programs.
+To illustrate the advantages of the object-level tracing technique used by MARS, this thesis compares the relative performance of stop-and-copy, incremental, and mark-and-sweep
+    collection algorithms, all organized with multiple generations.
+    The comparative evaluation is based on several metrics: CPU overhead, reference locality, and interactive availability.

+    Mark-and-sweep collection shows slightly higher CPU overhead than stop-and-copy ability (5 percent), but requires significantly less physical memory to achieve the same page fault rate (30-40 percent).
+Incremental collection has very good interactive availability, but implementing the read barrier on stock hardware incurs a substantial CPU overhead (30-60 percent).
+In the future, I will use MARS to investigate other performance aspects of sophisticated runtime systems.

 * .. _ZORN90B: